CREATING A CULTURE OF KINDNESS & RESPECT

 STANDING UP TO BULLYING

 Bullying.
 The word conjures up images of intimidation, fear, and pain.
 It’s a pervasive problem that affects countless individuals, leaving lasting scars on their mental and emotional well-being.
-Bullying isn’t just “kids being kids;” it’s a serious issue with significant consequences, and awareness and prevention are crucial to building safer and more supportive communities.
+Adult bullying extends beyond youth and is a prevalent issue in adulthood, affecting 31% of Americans across various settings like workplaces and online spaces .
+This form of bullying is often subtle and psychological, utilizing tactics such as social exclusion, character assassination, gaslighting, workplace sabotage, and digital harassment.

 IF YOU ARE BEING BULLIED